This information is for homeowners in Northern Ireland.

 Stage four: day of eviction

-If you’re still in your home on the eviction date, the EJO can physically remove you and your things from the property.
-You’ll need to cover the costs for removal, storage and EJO fees.
+You’ll need to pay for the costs for removal, storage and EJO fees.
 Your lender will pay and add the amount to your debt.

 The EJO will store your belongings for 28 days.
 If you do not pay to get them within 28 days, they will be auctioned to cover the EJO’s fees.

-Remember, the Housing Executive must help you if you passed the homelessness assessment or if you might lose your home.
+The Housing Executive must help you if you passed the homelessness assessment.

 Selling your home